Last updated: March 6th, 2018

 Properly drafting an estate plan will, however, require removing the life insurance policy proceeds from inclusion in the estate.
 Otherwise, these funds will become taxable – adding to your overall estate tax liability.

-Therefore, it is a good idea to work with an attorney who is familiar with estate planning, as well as a life insurance specialist, in setting up your estate plan in order to ensure that the plan will work best for you and your specific situation.
+Therefore, it’s probably a good idea to seek advice with an attorney who is familiar with estate planning, as well as a life insurance specialist, in setting up your estate plan in order to ensure that the plan will work best for you and your specific situation.

 The Bottom Line on the Right Type of Life Insurance for Physicians